 As a student in Austria, you will need to have a local banking account.
 Erste Bank (known as Sparkasse) is the largest financial institution in Austria, which offers free banking accounts for local and foreign students.
 You can open the account online.
 I still use my student account from Erste Bank, even after finishing university in Austria.

-Can I work and study at the same time?
+Can you work and study at the same time?

 Yes, you can work up to 20 hours per week and earn 450 EUR per month tax-free.